bahramali/NFTBackend/README.md

 ## MQTT Message Format

 Sensor data is published as JSON where each entry in the `sensors` array includes a `sensorType` describing the logical sensor.
-An optional `sensorName` can identify the hardware instance when multiple sensors of the same type exist.
+An optional `sensorName` may identify the hardware instance when multiple sensors of the same type exist, but the backend currently ignores this value.
 Examples:

 ### Grow sensors